Annually Spain does well in the Suitability for Muslim Travellers Index.

-There is also another Mosque in Atarfe (outside the city) find information at this link: La Mezquita de la Vega
+There is also another Mosque in the area called La Mezquita de la Vega it´s at Camino de la Viñuelas, 18230 Atarfe, Granada

 La Madraza Granada

 Another important building which maybe of interest to visitors is La Madraza on calle Oficios (just below Gran Via).
 This Koranic school was founded by Yusuf I in 1349.
 Although this has been altered over the years there are still some beautiful architectural features to discover inside.